ratify-project/ratify/docs/store.md

 - Retrieve manifest for a referrer identified by the OCI reference
 - Download the blobs of an artifact
 - Retrieves properties of the subject manifest like descriptor to support verification.
+- Retrieves the descriptor properties for a subject reference

 This document proposes a generic plugin-based solution for integrating different stores into the framework.